XTLS/Xray-docs-next/docs/en/config/transports/splithttp.md

 > `scMaxEachPostBytes`: int/string

 The maximum size of upload chunks, in bytes.
-The client defaults to 1MB and the server defaults to 2MB.
+Defaults to 1MB.

 The size set by the client must be lower than this value, otherwise when the POST request is sent larger than the value set by the server, the request will